-More in line with something you’d find on a hiking shoe or combat boot, the rubberized outsole of a lug sole loafer — in recent years, special outsole technology like Vibram has come to dominate the hybrid footwear’s base — performs markedly better in the uncertain and transition climates of fall and winter.
-Although they admittedly lose some degree of formality, additional height and weathered traction allow the style to traverse conditions crippling to a regular loafer…i.e., they’re the best bet for rocking the red hot style year-round.
+More in line with something you’d find on a hiking shoe or combat boot, the rubberized outsole of a lug sole loafer — in recent years, special outsole technology like Vibram has come to dominate the hybrid footwear’s base — performs markedly better in the uncertain and harsh climate of winter.
+Although they admittedly lose some small degree of formality, additional height and weathered traction allow the style to traverse conditions crippling to a regular loafer…i.e., they’re the best bet for rocking the red hot style year-round.

 How to Wear Lug Sole Loafers:

 Much like their smaller-soled siblings, lug sole loafers are a dish best served with…anything, really.
-A pair of structured chinos or even a new fall suit certainly isn’t out of the question, but the style looks just as good with jeans and a hoodie.
+A pair of structured chinos or that new wool overcoat certainly isn’t out of the question, but the style looks just as good with jeans and a hoodie.
 Our main piece of advice?
 Wear socks.
+(Duh.)

 To help you find the right pair of lug sole loafers for your little tootsies, we’ve highlighted a variety of all-terrain styles across a variety of price points and features.
 From G.H.
 Bass and L.L.
-Bean to Paraboot and Prada, the 12 best lug sole loafers for men to wear this fall.
+Bean to Paraboot and Prada, the best lug sole loafers for men.

 Unsure of whether the lug sole loafer is for you?
-G.H.
 Bass’ affordable Larson proves the perfect pick-up.
-We appreciate the style for its down-the-middle design, versatility and wallet-saving price tag of well under $100.
+We appreciate the style for its down-the-middle design, versatility and throwback styling.

 The selling point (beyond the rugged handsewn look) of Allagash Loafers is undoubtedly the bison leather that encases the footwear.
 While all the loafers on this list have a sturdy lug sole, few boost uppers as durable as L.L.
 Bean’s reinforced upper.